Canine Health Conditions

 Degenerative Disc Disease & Disc Protrusion, Spinal Stenosis

-This can occur in the spine for a number of reasons and is often associated with injury, it can also occur at the lumbosacral segment of the spine as a result of Lumbosacral Disease.
+This can occur in the spine for several reasons and is often associated with injury; it can also happen at the lumbosacral segment of the spine as a result of Lumbosacral Disease.

 The lumbar spine is very mobile whereas the sacrum is not so this junction in the spine is susceptible to wear and tear and stress, this can lead to disc protrusion and tearing which can cause compression of the nerves.

-This condition usually occurs in middle-aged, larger breed dogs.
-This can be treated non-surgically with physio and hydrotherapy, exercise modification and anti-inflammatory medication.
+This condition usually occurs in middle-aged, larger-breed dogs.
+This can be treated non-surgically with exercise rehab, exercise modification, and anti-inflammatory medication.

 Surgery can also be used with procedures which include Laminectomy and Stabilisation surgery.